iChris/chrisennsdotcom/src/posts/how-to-get-a-great-looking-video-interview-over-zoom.md

 ---
 layout: layouts/post.njk
-title: How to Get a Great Looking Video Interview Over Zoom
+title: How to Get Great Looking Video for an Interview
 date: 2020-07-07T15:02:16.750Z
 tags:
   - Apple